 A toilet lid that bangs closed like a brick is one of those small annoyances that can loom large when it's the middle of the night or there are little ones around.

-Look for a toilet with a slow-drop seat that closes gradually, sparing your ears as well as tiny fingers.
+Look for a model with a slow-drop toilet seat that closes gradually, sparing your ears as well as tiny fingers.
 Some slow-close seats are also removable, which makes cleaning a snap.